macloo/python-adv-web-apps/docs/flask2.rst

     @app.route('/weather/<zip>')

+4. That is NOT the only way to write a route.
+The route does not need to accept a value; it is optional.
-4. By default, if the app *returns* text, that text will appear in the browser window.
+5. By default, if the app *returns* text, that text will appear in the browser window.
 What the route function returns is the **HTTP response.**
-5. A Flask app can have one, or more than one, route.
+6. A Flask app can have one, or more than one, route.
-6. A route function can call other functions.
+7. A route function can call other functions.
-7. A Flask app can use an external API.
+8. A Flask app can use an external API.
 This is optional, not required.

 .